sh6khan/git-cheat-sheet/README.md

 ```
 to verify, run `ls -al` and you should see `.git` file, that is how you know you have git for this directory.
 If you no longer want to use git on this dir, then simply delete the `.git` file.

-#GIT Structure
+## Git Structure
-GIT breaks things up into three 'trees' which are all maintained by git,
+Git breaks things up into three 'trees' which are all maintained by git,

-**Working Directory** : This is your current **local**(you'll be seeing that world alot) tree.
+**Working Directory** : This is your current **local** tree.
 All the changes you make here will not affect anyone else

 **Staging** : or sometimes known as _index_ is - as the name implies - a staging tree.
 This is for keeping track of all the files that you changed

-**HEAD** : this to me is a check point, like in a video game.
-A place that if in the future you make a mistake, you can revert/reset back to this current position.
+**HEAD** : A place that if in the future you make a mistake, you can revert/reset back to this current position.
 The **HEAD** always points to the most recent _commit_ but can point to earlier ones if you want.

 To move from one tree to another is simple
 ```